 The parser synchronizes on these points after failing to

-parse a statement inside a Block
+parse a statement inside a Block.
+In that case,

 the token on which the parser is synchronized is